Samsung/tizen-docs/docs/application/vstools/Tizen/dotnet.md

 2. To deploy and run your application, select **Debug &gt; Start without Debugging**.

-    ![NOTE] Ensure the emulator is running in your system.
+    [!NOTE] Ensure the emulator is running in your system.

     ![Run application](media/dotnet_run_application1.png)